-*TLS is a disorder caused by the breakdown products of cancer cell, which can lead to kidney failure and other abnormalities.
+*TLS is a disorder caused by the breakdown products of cancer cells, which can lead to kidney failure and other abnormalities.

 The most common side effects in the WM clinical study during which IMBRUVICA® was administered in combination with rituximab were1:

 In the WM clinical study for IMBRUVICA® administered in combination with rituximab, 5% of patients stopped taking IMBRUVICA® therapy because of side effects.2

 The most common side effects during ibrutinib single agent therapy study in previously treated patients were1: